Agriculture

 The main crop grown using this method is rice, while other examples include oilseeds, pulses, maize, and wheat.
 Farmers can grow more than one type of crop in a year if there is fertile soil and a sunny climate.
 They do not have alternative livelihood sources, so they exploit the limited land for maximum output.

-Disadvantages of Subsistence Farming
+What are the Disadvantages of Subsistence Farming?

 While subsistence agriculture has some advantages, it also has certain disadvantages.